Voss: History

 After the German invasion of Norway on 9 April 1940, Voss was the main point of mobilisation for the Norwegian Army in the west, since the city of Bergen had already fallen on 9 April.
 From Bergen and the Hardangerfjord, the Nazis met stiff Norwegian resistance.
-In Hardanger, some of the Germans climbed up the mountains from Aalvik; the rest went through Granvin.
-To break down this resistance, the Luftwaffe bombed Voss on 23 and 24 April, and the surrounding countryside on 25 April.
+In Hardanger, some of the Germans climbed up the mountains from Ålvik; the rest went through Granvin.
+To break down this resistance, the Luftwaffe bombed Vossevangen on 23 and 24 April, and the surrounding countryside on 25 April.
 Nine people died in the bombing, which completely destroyed the old wood-built town centre.
-On 26 April, German forces entered Voss, which remained occupied until 8 May 1945.
+German forces entered the municipality of Voss on 25 April and on 26 April, German forces entered Vossevangen, which remained occupied until 8 May 1945.

 In 1964, Voss was enlarged with the incorporation of the neighbouring municipalities Vossestrand and Evanger, which had until then been separate municipalities within the traditional district also known as Voss.

+Population

 Government

-All municipalities in Norway, including Voss, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-Voss is governed by a municipal council of elected representatives, which in turn elects a mayor.
-Voss falls under the Hordaland District Court and the Gulating Court of Appeal.
+Voss Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Hordaland District Court and the Gulating Court of Appeal.

 Municipal council

-Voss's municipal council (Heradsstyre) is made up of 43 representatives who are elected to four-year terms.
-The party breakdown of the council is as follows:
+The municipal council (Heradsstyre) is made up of 43 representatives who are elected to four-year terms.
+The tables below show the current and historical composition of the council by political party.